lwtnn/lwtnn/README.md

 // compute the output values
 std::map<std::string, double> outputs = graph.compute(inputs);
 ```

+After the constructor for the class `LightweightNeuralNetwork` is constructed,
+it has one method, `compute`, which
+takes a `map<string, double>` as an input and returns a `map` of named
+outputs (of the same type).
+It's fine to give `compute` a map with
+more arguments than the NN requires, but if some argument is _missing_
+it will throw an `NNEvaluationException`.

 All inputs and outputs are stored in `std::map`s to prevent bugs with
 incorrectly ordered inputs and outputs.
 The strings used as keys in